Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 An LDAP directory needs to be synchronized with the Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
 The following steps detail the synchronization with the Keycloak, whilst the configuration to ACS and APS is covered in later steps.

-1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.
+1. Sign in to the administrator console of the Keycloak as an administrator and select the `Alfresco` realm.
 2. Select **User Federation** and **Add Ldap providers**.
 3. Choosing a **Vendor** will auto-populate many of the fields.
 4. Enter the **Connection URL** for the LDAP instance in the format: